MohamadEbrahimAghili/MEA10K/README.md

 ## 📄 Citation

 <p align="justify">
-If you use our datasets or find our work helpful in your research, please cite our paper:
+If you use the **MEA10K dataset** or find our work helpful in your research, please cite our paper:
 </p>

 ```bibtex